 Not for aggressive chewers

 Shaped like a cute snail, this snuffle toy can stay rolled up with kibble and treats inserted in the coils.
-Or your pup can work at unrolling it and find all the treats poked in little slots along the way.
+Your pup can work at unrolling it and find all the treats poked in little slots along the way.
 More than just a mat, the snail also has a few squeakers to make it fun to play with when the food is gone.
 It might be fun for tossing or tugging.

 There’s the original snail made out of fleece and a sturdier version with three layers: plush fabric, nylon, and cotton.
-The original isn’t for tough chewers and the new version can stand up to a little more action.
+The original isn’t for tough chewers, and the new version can stand up to a little more action.
 The snail has velcro to keep it closed and is machine washable.

-Best Bowl/Best Travel: Pet Arena Adjustable Snuffle Mat for Dogs
+Pet Arena Adjustable Snuffle Mat for Dogs

 Can be used as a bowl or mat